Jewish Film Festival 2017

 On the Banks of the Tigris

 Discover this hidden story of Iraqi music.
 Majid Shokor, an Iraqi-Australian from a Muslim background, is on a quest to reveal the untold Jewish role in popular Iraqi music.
-The film follows Majid’s bold journey from Australia to Israel, Europe and Iraq, to meet exiled, uncredited Iraqi Jewish musicians who left their music behind when they fled Iraq.
-They unite in a concert; where music and culture transcend religion and politics.
+The film follows Majid’s bold journey from Australia to Israel, Europe and Iraq, to meet Iraqi musicians of all faiths - Jewish, Muslim and Christian - and to unite them in a concert where music and culture transcend religion and politics"

 Documentary, Australia, 2015, 79 min.
 English, Arabic w/ English Subtitles.